MEATYY78/MEATYY78/README.md

 • Notes: Forsaken / DDE / IHNMAIMS fans are very very welcomed, green name me!

-I'm fine with ships.
-But do not force me to like your ship(s)!
+I'm fine with shipping but do not force me to like your ship(s)!

 I'm not in Dandy's world fandom anymore and now I honestly hate everything about Dandy's world including the fandom and the game itself, but I still won't mind interacting with Dandy's world fans unless they're being weird or horrible!
 Just don't mention about Dandy's world when you're not my friend but a stranger, thank you!